DevOpsGHZ/M4-SPECIAL/README.md

 If the cpu usage of a single server is too high, it will trigger the doctor monkey.

 ## Proxy
+The proxy routes the traffic to the servers in the server list.

 ## Gift Monkey
 When average cpu usage of servers > 70%, gift monkey will be trigger to launch a new server instance.
 This task can be divided into following two parts: